 Fortunately, agencies that are now developing or updating their language access plans have a wealth of guidance from which to draw.
 There are abundant examples of resourceful and creative plans that combine community input, internal language resources, and coordinated management.
 The best approaches maximize an organization’s own internal bilingual resources and pull in professional language solutions when needed, while balancing budget and community considerations.

-LanguageLine supports thousands of government agencies across North America, helping them to improve communication with LEP persons every day, at all touch points throughout their organization.
-To learn more about how we can help your organization, contact us today.
+LanguageLine supports thousands of government agencies across North America, helping them to improve communication with LEP persons, at all touch points throughout their organization.